If you’re thinking about purchasing a trade credit insurance policy, you may have some questions about what’s covered.

 Limitations Of Coverage

-The specific limitations of your trade credit insurance policy will vary, based on the policy you purchase.
+The specific limitations of your policy will vary, based on the policy you purchase.
 However, it’s important to note that most policies will not cover customer disputes which result in non-payment.

 Trade Credit Discretionary Limits

-When you purchase a trade credit insurance policy, your insurer will likely give you a discretionary limit.
+When you purchase an insurance policy, your insurer will likely give you a discretionary limit.
 This limit outlines the maximum business credit limit you can issue to a customer without getting approval from your insurer.

 In other words, if your discretionary limit is set at $50,000, you cannot sell goods on credit to a company in excess of that limit, unless you contact your insurer, and they perform a credit check and other necessary due diligence checks, and issue their approval for the transaction.